-After this, you will be invited to the breast consultant follow up clinic as to receive results of needle tests/biopsies and/or surgery you’ve had.
+After this, you will be invited to the breast consultant follow up clinic to receive results of needle tests, biopsies and/or surgery you’ve had.
 You will be seen by a Breast care consultant and your results will be discussed with you and a further plan of treatment recommended, if required.

-You should also have the opportunity to discuss the results and treatment plan through further with your own designated clinical nurse specialist who, if appropriate, can provide written information and additional appointments to return to clinic and discuss things further on a separate day, once you have had time to digest the information, and thought of questions you may wish to ask.
+You should also have the opportunity to discuss the results and treatment plan with a clinical nurse specialist (CNS) The CNS can provide written information and make additional appointments for you to discuss things further on a separate day, once you have had time to digest the information, and thought of questions you may wish to ask.

 Your first appointment

 Your first appointment will come to you from our Medical Records team and will give you a date and a time and information on which hospital you will be seen at.
 At your first appointment to see the specialist doctor, you will be asked about what is concerning you about the signs and symptoms you are experiencing.
 This appointment is a chance for you to ask any questions you may have so it is helpful to bring them written down and also to bring someone with you to help support you.